 Kara Hayward and Jared Gilman in Moonrise Kingdom

 Moonrise Kingdom is grounded in reality but is a bit surreal, as if exaggerated by time.
-As adults, we sometimes remember things from our childhood that were not actually as big or scary as we remember them?
-Our dad used to tell us stories of his youth and blemished the truth to get the point across about how he felt and to impress us.
+As adults, we sometimes remember things from our childhood that were not actually as big or scary as we remember them.
+Our dad used to tell us stories of his youth and embellished the truth to get the point across about how he felt and to impress us.
 Note the tree house the scouts built.
 Clearly no one could stay up there, let alone build it.
 A scene near the end has about eight kids up there playing poker.
 I can picture our dad telling us about the time he built a tree house that was amazingly high up in a tree, when actually it was not but he chooses to remember it that way.

 That is how I viewed this film.
 I felt like our dad was telling me a story from his past with dashes of added sensationalism to make it a bit more exciting.
 It worked for the tone of the film.
 As Scott wrote, it definitely seems as if we are watching it through the eyes of children, or the filtered memory of someone recalling a childhood summer.

 The captured time and setting has a plethora of humorous moments and sight gags, yet there are very few laugh out loud moments.
 We quickly come to like these kids and the adults around them, but a love story between two 12 year olds is rather moot, however sweet.
 They are two kids feeling lost in their world until they find a kindred spirit.